 Goods or services include: Cash, Property, Benefits, or Privileges

 However, there are exceptions when it comes to goods and services.
 These exceptions take the form of: Insubstantial goods and services, Membership benefits, Intangible benefits

 What about unreimbursed expenses?

-A donor must secure a donation receipt if they make a contribution greater than $250 in the form of unreimbursed expenses (i.e., transportation costs paid in order to perform donated services).
+A donor must secure a donation receipt if they give more than $250 in the form of unreimbursed expenses (i.e., transportation costs paid to perform donated services).

 Additionally, a donor must keep a record of these expenses.

 When does a donor need an appraisal for a donated item?

 If your donors are claiming contributions valued at over $5,000, they need an official appraisal made by a qualified appraiser to receive the adequate tax deduction.

 How do donation receipts work for donated vehicles?